 General anesthesia helps ensure your child will remain still for a successful exam.
 Sometimes, children with certain conditions cannot be given sedatives safely and require general anesthesia.
 Often this can only be determined after the child is evaluated in person by the anesthesiologist.

 • Deep sedation/monitored anesthesia care

 Sedatives are drugs that reduce a patient's ability to feel and/or remember pain.
 Sedatives are usually given by vein through an IV catheter.
 Deep sedation may be delivered by an anesthesiologist or anesthetist.
-In some cases, a qualified non-anesthesiologist may deliver it.
+In some cases, a qualified non-anesthesiologist may deliver sedatives.
 There are different levels of sedation.
 The level of sedation reflects the patient's ability to feel and respond to pain and verbal commands.

-When deep sedation is given, it is often called monitored anesthesia care.
 Under deep sedation, a patient is normally able to breathe on their own without a breathing machine.
 Deep sedation relieves pain, reduces discomfort and/or reduces the likelihood of recalling a painful procedure.

 • Minimal/Moderate Sedation

 In minimal/moderate sedation, your child may be given sedatives to reduce anxiety.
 While under minimal or moderate sedation, patients will be able to respond to questions and follow instructions as needed.
 At this level of sedation, patients can breathe without assistance.